Digital Ocean

 With the ever-increasing interest in SONAR system applications for the detection, monitoring and classification of acoustic targets and the communication with nearby participants, a plethora of different scenarios and configurations have to be considered.
 Manually testing these setups by deploying them in real ocean-, port- or water-tank environments can be both cost- and time intensive.
 As a result of this, the slow feedback loops can slow down the development of algorithms and approaches for modern SONAR systems.
 By building a "digital twin" of the water column and its common inhabiting acoustic targets, rapid feedback and therefore faster development and research on SONAR applications is made possible.

-This demo presents such a simulated ocean environment ("digital ocean") for SONAR applications, encompassing multiple simulated acoustic targets such as ships, walls, mammals and bubbles.
-Each target is placed inside of a 3D environment, each having its own trajectory and frequency response to model backscatter behavior for reflections of acoustic waves.
+This demo presents such a simulated ocean environment ("digital ocean") for SONAR applications, encompassing multiple simulated acoustic targets such as ships, walls, mammals, and bubbles.
+Each target is placed inside a 3D environment, each having its own trajectory and frequency response to model backscatter behavior for reflections of acoustic waves.
 Furthermore, each target can also act as an active sound source, emitting acoustic signals from its own location.
 These targets are initialized with respect to the specified parameters of the digital ocean configuration in the initialization phase.
 Further targets can be dynamically added during runtime.

 User interface of the environment simulation.